eventespresso/event-espresso-core/readme.txt

 **Enhancements:**

+*Add a bot trap for the Ticket Selector to reduce spam submissions before they hit the registration form *Add argument for ee-dialog helper javascript that allows one to indicate NOT to scroll to top when dialog is opened
+* Remove abstract declaration from EE_Line_Item_Filter_Base::process() so as not to conflict with EEI_Line_Item_Filter interface in PHP versions < 5.3.9
+* Make sure minimum PHP version required is checked on deactivation hook
+* Make sure to load the rest of EE_System (and register hooks) if minimum PHP version required is met
+* Enhance the checkout, registration and transaction views to increase line item detail introduced with Promotions add-on
+* Remove Update Payment Options button for Not Approved Registrations
+* Added a Messages shortcode to print ticket amount including taxes or surcharges
 * Set doing_it_wrong() error type
 * Add interfaces for Object Collections and Object Repositories
 * Create EE_Object_Collection class and refactor EE_Object_Repository to extend it